iotaledger/wallet.rs/bindings/java/README.md

 its [how-to guides](https://wiki.iota.org/shimmer/wallet.rs/how_tos/run_how_tos/) and the repository's [code examples](https://github.com/iotaledger/wallet.rs/tree/develop/bindings/java/examples/src).

-## Build instead everything yourself from source
+## Instead, build everything from scratch yourself:

-If you don't like to use the provided libraries and instead want to build everything from source yourself:
+If you don't want to use the provided libraries and instead want to build everything yourself from scratch:

 ### Build for Android: